MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/naming-conventions-for-computer-domain-site-ou.md

 - Names that we don't recommend
 - General recommendations that are based on supporting Active Directory in small, medium, and large deployments

-All objects that are named within Active Directory, or within AD/AM and LDS, are subject to name matching based on the algorithm described in the following article:
+All objects that are named within Active Directory Directory Services (AD DS), Active Directory Application Mode (ADAM), or Active Directory Lightweight Directory Services (AD LDS), are subject to name matching based on the algorithm described in the following article:

 [You can't add a user name or an object name that only differs by a character with a diacritic mark](https://support.microsoft.com/help/938447).

-In that article, this naming convention applies to computer, organizational unit (OU), and site names.
+In that article, this naming convention applies to computer, OU, and site names.

 ## Computer names